Semisupervised Clustering by Queries and Locally Encodable Source Coding: Problem Setup and Information Theoretic View

 For $n$ elements, consider a label vector $\bfX \in \{0, \dots, k-1\}^n$, where $X_i$, the $i$th entry of $\bfX$, is the label of the $i$th element and can take one of $k$ possible values.
 Suppose $P(X_i =j) = p_j \forall j$ and $X_i$'s are independent.
 In other words, the prior distribution of the labels is given by the vector $\bfp \equiv (p_0, \dots, p_{k-1})$.
 For the special case of $k=2$, we denote $p_0 \equiv 1-p$ and $p_1 \equiv p$.
 While we emphasize on the case of $k=2$ our results extends in the case of larger $k$, as will be mentioned.

 A query $Q: \{0, \dots, k-1\}^\Delta \to \{0,1\}$ is a deterministic function that takes as argument $\Delta$ labels, $\Delta\ll n$, and outputs a binary answer.
-While the query answer need not be binary, we restrict ourselves mostly to this case for being the most practical choice.
+While the query answer need not be binary, we restrict ourselves mostly to this case for being a practical choice.

-Suppose a total of $m$ queries are made and the query answers are given by $\bfY \in \{0,1\}^m$.
+Suppose a total of $m$ parallel i.e., {\em nonadaptive}, queries are made and the query answers are given by $\bfY \in \{0,1\}^m$.
 The objective is to reconstruct the label vector $\bfX$ from $\bfY$, such that the number of queries $m$ is minimized.

 We assume our recovery algorithms to have the knowledge of $\bfp$.
-This prior distribution, or the relative sizes of clusters, is usually easy to estimate by subsampling a small ($O(\log n)$) subset of elements and performing a complete clustering within that set (by, say, all pairwise queries).
+This prior distribution, or the relative sizes of clusters, is usually easy to estimate by subsampling a small ($O(\log n)$) subset of elements and performing a complete clustering within that set (by, say, all pairwise `same-cluster' queries).
 In many prior works, especially in the recovery algorithms of popular statistical models such as stochastic block model, it is assumed that the relative sizes of the clusters are known (see \cite{abh:16}).

 We also consider the setting where query answers may be erroneous with some probability of error.
 For crowdsourcing applications, this is a valid assumption since many times even expert labelers can make errors, and such assumption can be made.
 To model this we assume each entry of $\bfY$ is flipped independently with some probability $q$.
 Such independence assumption has been used many times previously to model errors in crowdsourcing systems (see, e.g., \cite{gruenheid2015fault}).
 While this may not be the perfect model, we {\em do not allow a single query to be repeated multiple times in our algorithms} (see the Introduction for a justification).
 For the analysis of our algorithm we just need to assume that the answers to different queries are independent.
 While we analyze our algorithms under these assumptions for theoretical guarantees, it turns out that even in real crowdsourcing situations our algorithmic results mostly follow the theoretical results, giving further validation to the model.